Free Your Mind (song): Retrospective response

-In an 2017 retrospective review, Quentin Harrison from Albumism described "Free Your Mind" as "a searing rock number that challenged racism, sexism and other social phobias head on was all at once, smart, sexy and provocative."
+In a 2017 retrospective review, Quentin Harrison from Albumism described "Free Your Mind" as "a searing rock number that challenged racism, sexism and other social phobias head on was all at once, smart, sexy and provocative."
 AllMusic's review critic, Jose F. Promis, voted the single very favorable and rated the Funky Divas album its highest rating at five.
 He also declared the track as a "hard rock smash".
 Another editor, Stephen Thomas Erlewine, described it as "swaggering".
 In his 2009 review, Daryl Easlea for BBC remarked that the song borrows from "heavy metal".
 In 2007, Laura Checkoway from Vibe called it a "rock-ish anthem with a George Clinton-lifted chorus".